nasa/harmony-swath-projector/README.md

 ```
 export ENV=test
-python -m unittest discover test
+python -m unittest discover tests
 ```

-Note - before opening a pull request, all tests should be run in the Docker container environment, to be sure that there isn't something different between the local development environment and the environment in which the SWOT Reprojection tool will actually run.
+Note - before opening a pull request, all tests should be run in the Docker container environment, to be sure that there isn't something different between the local development environment and the environment in which the Swath Projector will actually run.
 Additionally, the Docker container invocation will provide pylint checking, to ensure linting errors have not been added during development.

 ### Versioning